Alan Partridge: Politics

+Lifestyle

 Partridge lives in Norwich in the East of England.
 Iannucci said the writers chose it as it is "geographically just that little bit annoyingly too far from London, and has this weird kind of isolated feel that seemed right for Alan".
 According to Forbes, Partridge has "parochial bad taste", and Coogan described him as "on the wrong side of cool".
-He is a fan of James Bond films and Lexus cars and his music taste includes Wings and Abba; Partridge named his son Fernando and his talk show Knowing Me, Knowing You after Abba songs, and his talk show catchphrase, "Aha!", also comes from Abba.
+He is a fan of James Bond films and Lexus cars.
+His talk show catchphrase, "Aha!", comes from ABBA, and he named his son Fernando and his talk show Knowing Me, Knowing You after ABBA songs.

-In earlier incarnations, Partridge's wardrobe included a blazer, badge and tie, driving gloves, and "too-short" shorts, styles he describes as "sports casual" and "imperial leisure".
-According to Iannucci, by the time of Alpha Papa his wardrobe had "evolved to the Top Gear Presenter Circa 2005 stage", with sports jackets and a foppish fringe.
-As Coogan aged, the ageing makeup he wore in earlier performances became unnecessary.
-Coogan said that the rise of postmodernism had made it difficult to find clothes for Partridge, as "everything we had once seen as square or distasteful was now being worn by hipsters … The waters of what was uncool became so muddied that it was difficult to find anything looked bad and not just ironic.
+In earlier incarnations, Partridge's wardrobe included a blazer, badge and tie, driving gloves and "too-short" shorts, styles he describes as "sports casual" and "imperial leisure".
+According to Iannucci, by the time of Alpha Papa, Partridge had "evolved to the Top Gear presenter circa 2005 stage", with sports jackets and a foppish fringe.
+As Coogan aged, the makeup he wore in earlier performances became unnecessary.
+In the 2025 series How Are You?
+It's Alan (Partridge), Partridge had dyed hair "several shades too light to be plausible" and wore chinos, body warmers and smart-casual shoes.

+Coogan said that the rise of postmodernism made it difficult to find clothes for Partridge, as "everything we had once seen as square or distasteful was now being worn by hipsters ...
+The waters of what was uncool became so muddied that it was difficult to find anything [that] looked bad and not just ironic.
 It even made me question if Alan was still relevant."

-According to Coogan, Partridge was originally a "one-note, sketchy character" and "freak show", but slowly became refined as a dysfunctional alter ego.
-He credited the Gibbons brothers for giving Partridge a "more rounded personality", and said: "The twenty-first-century Alan is a nicer man.
-He is more empathetic and less about mocking the fool.
-More Malvolio and less Frank Spencer."
-The Gibbons brothers felt that by the time of Mid Morning Matters, when Partridge is working for an even smaller radio station, he is more at peace with himself and that his lack of self-awareness saves him from misery.
-Iannucci said that Partridge stays optimistic because he never sees himself as others see him, and that despite his failings he was "the perfect broadcaster for these times, when there are 24 hours to fill and dead time is a crime – he has a unique capacity to fill any vacuum with his own verbal vacuum".

-Baynham told the Guardian that although Partridge was unpleasant, the writers tried to build empathy: "You're watching a man suffer but also at some level identifying with his pain."
-For Alpha Papa, Coogan wanted Partridge to be "heroic" and for the audience to sympathise with him while laughing at him: "You know he's done the wrong thing, but at least he's got some humanity.
-It's impossible to sustain ninety minutes of good drama without investing in the character."
-Felicity Montagu, who plays Partridge's assistant Lynn, felt he was vulnerable and loveable, and a good person "deep down".